23 Best Breeds of Rabbit Price in India

 What fruits can Rabbits not eat?

 Rabbits should never be fed avocado, fruit pips, or rhubarb.
 Even small amounts of these foods can be fatal.
-Other foods such as muesli, dog or cat food, and nuts are not toxic to rabbits, but they can lead to illnesses and digestive problems, such as diarrhea if consumed regularly.
+Other foods such as muesli, dog or cat food, and nuts are not toxic to rabbits, but they can lead to illnesses and digestive problems, such as diarrhoea, if consumed regularly.

 Do rabbits eat apples?

 Feed your rabbit only 1 or 2 slices of apple per week.
-Although apples are rich in flavonoids, antioxidants, and fiber, they’re also high in sugar.
+Although apples are rich in flavonoids, antioxidants, and fibre, they’re also high in sugar.
 This can cause dental problems and obesity in rabbits.
 Apples are delicious treats for rabbits.

-What is better a bunny or a guinea pig?
+What is better, a bunny or a guinea pig?

 Which is the largest rabbit breed?